 - (a) What is one disadvantage of SPI compared to i2c? - (b) What is one advantage SPI has over i2c? - (c) You want to connect a second temperature probe to the MCP3008 from this homework, but with a 150-foot cable between the MCP3008 and the TMP36.
+(NOTE: the cable is between the MCP3008 and the TMP36, not between the Pi and the MCP3008).
 Would this work?
-Why or why not? - (d) The MCP3008 datasheet says:

-"... the time between the end of the sample period and the time that all 10 data bits have been clocked out must not exceed 1.2 ms (effective clock frequency of 10 kHz).
+Why or why not? - (d) The MCP3008 datasheet says: - "... the time between the end of the sample period and the time that all 10 data bits have been clocked out must not exceed 1.2 ms (effective clock frequency of 10 kHz).
 Failure to meet this criterion may introduce linearity errors into the conversion outside the rated specifications."
 Your boss asks you to talk an MCP3008 by bitbanging SPI via GPIO from regular Linux.
 How might this be a problem?
 Can you guarantee this timing if controlling the pins from userspace?